stuttgart-things/blog/AWX-1-Getting-Started.md

 ```

 Now you can reach AWX in you browser with: http://localhost:8081

+If you installed KIND on a VM you can access AWX with the cluster ip.

 By following these steps, you can set up a local development environment with KIND and AWX, allowing you to test and learn Ansible automation in a safe and isolated environment.
 This setup is ideal for developers who want to experiment with AWX without the need for extensive infrastructure, making it a cost-effective and convenient solution.